0x4F776C/Honeyd-Configs/README.md

 ## Usage

 **NOTE:** Honeyd isn't updated anymore.
-Therefore, you should use Ubuntu 12.04 LTS for it.
+Therefore, you should use Ubuntu 12.04 LTS for best compatibility.
+However, I have Docker images for both Ubuntu 12.04 LTS and Ubuntu 20.04 LTS with working copy of Honeyd.
+Feel free to use them!

 Docker image for Honeyd container: [Link](https://hub.docker.com/repository/docker/0x4f776c/imunes-honeyd)